 Denise Austin, celebrity fitness guru, calls Alexandria home.

-Chris Maloney of Law & Order is from Alexandria.
+Christopher Meloni of Law & Order: Special Victims Unit is from Alexandria.

 Jon Carroll of the Starland Vocal Band also attended Bishop Ireton Catholic School.